 Secondly, nobody can claim copyright to their own image.
 So long as you are on public property you can publish the photo.
 But if you publish a photo taken by someone else you run into copyright issues.
-Get permission to use it.
+It is important you get permission to use it before publishing.

 The performer in the above scenario was wrong as the photo was taken on public property.
 But if it had been taken in a private venue the performer or artist can have an agreement with the venue owner about photographs.

 Using a photo for commercial purposes is different.
 You are welcome to take happy snaps of the Opera House, but if you then use the photo to advertise a product without permission of the Opera House you will be in trouble with the managers.
 This is “commercial use” and needs approval.

 Similarly, if you are standing on private property it is illegal to take pictures or film without permission.
 This includes shopping malls, industrial sites, farms and office blocks.
 Technically it’s illegal to use your camera phone to film a rock concert, but they’ve given up policing it.

 The legal use of aerial drones for photography

 However, the law is still to catch up when it comes to using small aerial drones to hover and film criminal suspects or farming and mining operations.

 If the operator is standing on public property and so long as the drone doesn’t land or enter a private building they are within existing laws.
 Channel 9 used a drone to film down into Christmas Island detention centre and Federal Police conceded they broke no laws.
 Aviation laws say the drone must stay 30 metres from people, but there are calls to restrict the use of aerial drones to film inside private property.